Disclosure: This article contains affiliate links. We may earn a commission at no extra cost to you.

 Can I switch payroll providers mid-year?

-Yes, switching mid-year is common and supported by all major services.
-The new provider needs year-to-date payroll data to ensure accurate tax withholding.
+Yes — mid-year switches are common and all major services support them.
+The new provider needs year-to-date payroll data to keep tax withholding accurate.
 Time the switch between pay periods to avoid processing gaps.

 Do I need payroll software with only 1–2 employees?

 Yes.
-Even for very small teams, manual tax calculations, quarterly filings, and W-2 preparation is error-prone and time-consuming.
-Payroll services automate all of these for typically under $50/month.
+Manual tax calculations, quarterly filings, and W-2 preparation are error-prone even for small teams.
+Payroll services handle all of it for typically under $50/month.

 Which is best for nonprofits?

-OnPay is particularly strong for nonprofits with specialized tax-exempt features and transparent pricing.
-Gusto is also a good option for nonprofits wanting modern features and benefits administration.
+OnPay has the strongest nonprofit support, with tax-exempt features built into its single all-inclusive plan.
+Gusto also works well for nonprofits wanting modern features and benefits administration.

 Published by the Apex Business Tech Editorial Team.
 Last updated April 2026.
 Pricing and features are subject to change.
 Some links on this page may be affiliate links, which means we may earn a commission at no extra cost to the reader.